-Brands with environmentally friendly and ethical philosophies have successfully made the transition from emerging trend to fashion staple as designers continue to go green and incorporate a socially conscious attitude into their identities.
+Vegan clothing brands with environmentally friendly and ethical philosophies have successfully made the transition from emerging trend to fashion staple.
 And while fashion has always seemed to equate glamour with cruelty to animals through its obsession with fur and leather, some progressive and innovative designers have made giving back to our furry friends a key component of their brand by donating profits to causes such as anti-poaching efforts and shelters.
 Now, consumers seeking organic and sustainable wardrobes have the opportunity to make a difference and look good in the process.
 What’s not to love?
-To help you get started, I’ve highlighted ten of these amazing labels below.
+To help you get started, I’ve highlighted ten of these amazing vegan clothing brands below.

 Terra Pants from Classic Collection

 The Elephant Pants contributes to the African Wildlife Foundation’s Say No Campaign, whose mission is to end the demand for illegal wildlife products like ivory.
 They work hard to educate the public about where these items are derived, hoping to end the high demand and consequently the motive for poaching.
 The Elephant Pants specializes in lightweight pants available in a variety of styles and colors, however, they also offer tapestries, shorts, jewelry, and even mystery boxes.
 For each item sold, they donate a portion of the profits to the AWF.